- Latin America

 If you prefer to arrive the evening before, we can arrange extra nights at the farm for you and please ask us for details.

 It is 30 minutes' drive from the farm to the airport.
-Please note that lunch is not included on the first day unless booked in advance.
+Please note that lunch is not included on arrival or departure day unless booked in advance.

 This trip explores the Swedish part of Lapland in the far north of the country, 150km inside of the Arctic Circle.